-- 200g (2 cups) plain flour or all purpose flour (see tip below)
+- 2 cups (200 grams) plain flour or all purpose flour (see tip below)

 - Pinch of salt

-- 110g (4 oz butter,) cubed or an equal mix of butter and lard
+- 4 ounces (110 grams) butter, cubed or an equal mix of butter and lard

 - Place the flour, butter and salt into a large, clean bowl.